When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 1. Reduce Dairy Intake

-If your baby is taking longer than 15 minutes to drink a bottle, try the next level up when it comes to nipple flow.
-See if that helps.
+If your baby takes longer than 15 minutes to finish a bottle, try moving up to the next nipple flow level.

 4. Watch for Acid Reflux